-I recently heard of a case where a new business tried to change the name of their Facebook page after purchasing another business’s assets.
+I recently heard of a case where a new owner tried to change the name of a purchased business’s Facebook Business Page.

-The established business had a Facebook Page with the highest activity for their location and business niche.
+The purchased business had a Facebook Page with the highest activity for their location and business niche.

 Don’t Be Radical